Scoring High in the COMPASS Math Test

 How is Math COMPASS Test Scored?

-Administered at many a higher educational institutions in the US, the COMPASS test is an evaluative and diagnostic exam that helps institutions place the students appropriately to courses according to their academic abilities and levels.
-If seeking higher education in the country, it is important that you understand the various aspects of the COMPASS test in advance.
-Learn more about the Math COMPASS test here.
+Administered at many a higher educational institutions in the US, the COMPASS is an evaluative and diagnostic exam that helps institutions place the students appropriately to courses according to their academic abilities and levels.
+If seeking higher education in the country, it is important that you understand the various aspects of this test in advance.

-A customizable package of untimed, computerized tests, the COMPASS test does not have any pass or fail criteria.
+A customizable package of untimed, computerized tests, the COMPASS does not have any pass or fail criteria.
 The testing is conducted as a placement and diagnostic tool to enable colleges measure the students' skills, understand any strong and weak areas, accordingly decide the best possible academic program for each student, and also suggest any extra programs for the students for improving their performance in their respective weak areas.
-For more information about the COMPASS test, refer to the official website: http://www.act.org/compass/student/index.html
+For more information about the exam, you can refer to the official website: http://www.act.org/compass/student/index.html

 - evaluate students based on their academic abilities,